Matthew Ludlam Scholarship

 It is funded by the Matthew Ludlam Foundation - the charity founded in Matthew's name - and designed to help talented and deserving young people maximise their potential.

-Every year, two new Planning and Environmental Management undergraduates will be selected to receive the scholarship.
+Every year, two new undergraduates will be selected to receive the scholarship.

 Successful candidates will receive £2,500 each, per year, for the three-year duration of their course.

-Candidates must be from a widening participation background with predicted grades of ABB minimum (or equivalent), and hold an offer for one of the following courses:
+Candidates must be from a widening participation background with predicted grades of ABB minimum (or equivalent), and hold an offer for a SEED course.

 About Matthew Ludlam